sims1710/PLC-Project/README.md

 ## How to Run the Application

 To run the game, there are two options.
-- Run the Makefile in the main directory.
+- Either run the Makefile in the main directory.
 ```bash
 make
 ```